Jason2Brownlee/AlgorithmAfternoon/content/immune/clonalg.md

-# Clonal Selection Algorithm
+# CLONALG

 ## Name
-Clonal Selection Algorithm, CLONALG
+CLONALG, Clonal Selection Algorithm

 ## Taxonomy
 The Clonal Selection Algorithm (CLONALG) is a biologically inspired computational technique that falls under the umbrella of Artificial Immune Systems (AIS) and Computational Intelligence.
 It is closely related to other immune-inspired algorithms such as Negative Selection and Immune Network Theory.